Buffer overflow

 Visualization of a software buffer overflow.
 Data is written into A, but is too large to fit within A, so it overflows into B.

-In programming and information security, a buffer overflow or buffer overrun is an anomaly whereby a program writes data to a buffer beyond the buffer's allocated memory, overwriting adjacent memory locations.
+In programming and information security, a buffer overflow or buffer overrun is a bug whereby a program writes data to a buffer beyond the buffer's allocated memory, overwriting adjacent memory locations.

 Buffers are areas of memory set aside to hold data, often while moving it from one section of a program to another, or between programs.
 Buffer overflows can often be triggered by malformed inputs; if one assumes all inputs will be smaller than a certain size and the buffer is created to be that size, then an anomalous transaction that produces more data could cause it to write past the end of the buffer.
 If this overwrites adjacent data or executable code, this may result in erratic program behavior, including memory access errors, incorrect results, and crashes.

 Exploiting the behavior of a buffer overflow is a well-known security exploit.
+Files specifically created to exploit buffer overflow vulnerabilities are often called 'crafted' files.
 On many systems, the memory layout of a program, or the system as a whole, is well defined.
 By sending in data designed to cause a buffer overflow, it is possible to write into areas known to hold executable code and replace it with malicious code, or to selectively overwrite data pertaining to the program's state, therefore causing behavior that was not intended by the original programmer.
 Buffers are widespread in operating system (OS) code, so it is possible to make attacks that perform privilege escalation and gain unlimited access to the computer's resources.
 The famed Morris worm in 1988 used this as one of its attack techniques.

 Programming languages commonly associated with buffer overflows include C and C++, which provide no built-in protection against accessing or overwriting data in any part of memory and do not automatically check that data written to an array (the built-in buffer type) is within the boundaries of that array.
 Bounds checking can prevent buffer overflows, but requires additional code and processing time.
 Modern operating systems use a variety of techniques to combat malicious buffer overflows, notably by randomizing the layout of memory, or deliberately leaving space between buffers and looking for actions that write into those areas ("canaries").